SevereTireDamage/library/README.md

 ## notes
 vim X clipboard integration silently fails unless you also have a vim gui installed, e.g., vim-gtk.
 Then suddenly the clipboard registers "+ and "*  will work, e.g., in commands like "*yy #vim

+Mixing python subprocess and python thread can lead to deadlocks if two threads fork a subprocess at the same time.
+Affects cpython 2.x and maybe others.
+See https://bugs.python.org/issue2320  #python